oneeve8/kobble-data/content/videonarrativehowto.md

 [Search for quote by Mark Twain, drag and drop it into Kobble]

-It’s as simple as click, drag and drop
+It is as simple as click, drag and drop

 Did you know that you can stream an archived book in Kobble?